 The high-speed transmission delivers two speeds (0-450 & 1,500 rpm) for a range of fastening and drilling applications.
 Despite being hugely durable and robust, the drill itself is also surprisingly lightweight and extremely comfortable to hold.

-Of course, this Drill driver kit also continues to band’s legacy in terms of outstanding battery life and fast charging times.
+Of course, this compact drill driver kit also continues to band’s legacy in terms of outstanding battery life and fast charging times.
 Meaning you can spend more time getting the job done and less time sitting around waiting for it to charge.

 Again, these aren’t and never will be the cheapest drills on the market.
 But when you consider the incredible quality of the DEWALT DCD771C2, value for money really is off the scale.